botpress/documentation-v12/docs/conversation-studio/tutorials/managing/acting-proactively.md

 First you need to open the webchat (either manually or programmatically) and then send an event from the webpage.

-> 📖 How do I open the webchat?
-Please refer to the channel-web section.

 ```js
 window.botpressWebChat.sendEvent({
   type: 'proactive-trigger',